bcgov/jag-shuber-api/README.md

 # SHUBER API
 This project represents the API for the Sheriff Scheduling (Shuber) application.

+> TODO: NEED TO UPDATE THESE DOCS.
+TALK TO COLTER FOR NOW.

 ## Technology Stack Used

 - Openshift
 - Postgres
+- nodejs
+- koa
 - tsoa

 ## Getting Started